-The Llano Springs Ranch, located 20 miles north of Rocksprings in Edwards County, is a true, family-run operation.
-The 5,100 acre ranch is owned and operated by Dr. Tom G. Vandivier, his children, Tom M. Vandivier and Ann Vandivier Brodnax and their families.
+The Llano Springs Ranch, located in Edwards County, is a true, family-run business.
+The 5,100 acre ranch is owned and operated by Dr. Tom G. Vandivier, his children, Tom M. Vandivier, Ann Vandivier Brodnax, and their families.

 “We have always taken pride in the fact that all of the work at the ranch has been accomplished exclusively by our family,” Tom M. Vandivier said.

-The Vandiviers play an active role in promoting wildlife management through their willingness to allow access to government personnel, as well as educational and civic groups.
-For instance, natural history and environmental education classes from the University of Texas and Franklin College have utilized the ranch as an outdoor classroom.
+The Vandiviers play an active role in promoting wildlife management by allowing access to government personnel, educational and civic groups.
+Natural history and environmental education classes from the University of Texas and Franklin College have utilized the ranch as an outdoor classroom.

-Llano Springs Ranch was nominated by TPWD biologist Joyce Moore who praised the Vandiviers’ connection to their land.
+Llano Springs Ranch was nominated by Texas Parks & Wildlife Department biologist Joyce Moore who praised the Vandiviers’ connection to their land.

-“This unique family shares a bond with the land which makes them true land stewards and worthy candidates for the Leopold Conservation Award,” wrote Moore in her recommendation.
+“This unique family shares a bond with the land which makes them true land stewards and worthy candidates for the Leopold Conservation Award,” Moore wrote.